cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The methods described in this section are defined in terms of opaque byte strings.
-A compatible `Vdaf` MUST specify methods for encoding public shares, input shares, prep shares, prep messages, and aggregation parameters.
+A compatible `Vdaf` MUST specify methods for encoding public shares, input shares, verifier shares, verifier messages, and aggregation parameters.

 Implementations of Prio3 and Poplar1 MUST use the encoding schemes specified in
 {{prio3-encode}} and {{poplar1-encode}} respectively.